Đặng Nhật Minh

-Đặng Nhật Minh (b.
+Đặng Nhật Minh (鄧日明, b.
 Huế, Vietnam, 1938) is one of Vietnam's foremost film directors.
 He began making documentary films around 1965 and is the first Vietnamese person to be awarded the Nikkei Asia Prize for Culture, in 1999.
 His films have won several prizes at international film festivals.

 He is the former General Secretary of the Vietnam Cinema Association.

 Biography

 Early life

-Dang Nhat Minh was born in Hue, Vietnam in 1938.
-His father, Đặng Văn Ngữ, was a medical doctor whose research led him to work frequently abroad, such as in Japan from 1943-1950.
+Dang Nhat Minh was born in Hue, Annam in 1938.
+His father, Đặng Văn Ngữ, was a medical doctor whose research led him to work frequently abroad, such as in Japan from 1943–1950.
 Because of this Minh and his siblings were largely raised by his mother.

 In 1950, Minh was sent by the Vietnamese Communist Party(VCP) to a Chinese military school.
 In his autobiography he describes this period of his education as filled with brainwashing and self censorship.
 After four years of schooling in China, the VCP sent him to study Russian in the USSR so that he could become an interpreter.
 His entire education was decided for him ahead of time by the Communist Party.

 His first work within cinema was translating Russian films made in the USSR to Vietnamese.
 During this time, Minh also learnt more about the inner workings of cinema production, something credited to his mastery of Russian and his long exposure to Russian film.
 When his dad died during the Vietnam war 1967 he was given party related career favours which combined with his auto-dictation allowed him to become a director.
 His first film was a documentary about geology.

 Career

 Inspiration/Influence

 A strong influence on Minh’s work as a filmmaker was provided by his uncle Nguyễn Hồng Phong.
-In his autobiography, he mentions(p.
-41-42):“Through literature, poetry, metaphors, pop songs, the study of pictorial art, my uncle taught me to think in images, a quality indispensable for a filmmaker. […] To do one’s job well, a film director cannot be satisfied with simply mastering some techniques.
+In his autobiography, he mentions (p.
+41–42):“Through literature, poetry, metaphors, pop songs, the study of pictorial art, my uncle taught me to think in images, a quality indispensable for a filmmaker. […] To do one’s job well, a film director cannot be satisfied with simply mastering some techniques.
 What matters the most for this profession is one’s personal worldview and aesthetic.
 Without these, the director is just a skilful craftsman.
 Since the beginning of my career till this day, all that I have brought to cinema, I owe it to what my uncle taught me.
 He allowed me to forge my own vision of the world which gave birth to my creations.”As part of a generation that lived through the difficult war situation, becoming a filmmaker and being able to make films is something out of the ordinary.
 Minh considers his being able to make films “a miracle” and largely credits it to luck.
 He also believes that it is with the support of his ancestors that has allowed him to make films.